 Applying for Loans

-In the interest of securing optimal interest rates and other terms and conditions, the Financial Aid office recommends that students and their parent(s) apply for federal, state and/or institutional loans before applying for private or alternative loans.
+In the interest of securing optimal interest rates and other terms and conditions, LMU Financial Aid recommends that students and their parent(s) apply for federal, state and/or institutional loans before applying for private or alternative loans.
 The implications of accepting loan aid should be fully understood by students and their parents and many programs require a loan counseling session prior to funding disbursement.

 For more information on various institutional, federal, and private student loan programs, please access the information within this section.